Linux Kernel

 - Complex problems solving and investigation in all kernel realms and layers, making use of modern in-kernel and external debug approaches.

-- Integration and upstreaming of kernel and related userland code, by making use of new interfaces and always seeking reviews/discussions with the upstream kernel community.
+- Integration and upstreaming of kernel and related user space code, by making use of new interfaces and always seeking reviews/discussions with the upstream kernel community.